flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/settings.md

       NAT routes are imported via SimBrief.
 - Weight Unit:
     - The weight unit of the aircraft used for aircraft weight, fuel and simBrief imports.
+- Satcom:
+    - Enables showing the Honeywell JetWave Satcom antenna on the fuselage.

 ## Sim Options